-Most loans fall under two main categories—installment loans and revolving line of credit.
+Most loans fall under two main categories—installment loans and revolving lines of credit.
 When researching student loans, you will often read that they are considered as installment loans.
-Here’s what you need to know about installment loans and how they work.
+Here’s what you need to know about them and how they work.

 How Installment Loans Work

 With installment loans, the borrower borrows a specific amount of money from a lender and agrees to pay back the loan with interest in a series of monthly payments, starting from a specific date.

 Before signing up for the loan, both parties, the lender and borrower, reach an agreement regarding the loan amount, the length of the loan, the rate of interest, the date that the borrower must start making the payments, and the penalties for late-payments and non-payments.

 This is exactly what happens when you take a student loan.
 When you apply for a student loan, whether federal or private, you have to agree to pay it back with interest over a specific period of time.
 This is usually a few months after your graduation day.
 At the time of taking the loan itself, you will know how much you will have to pay every month and for how long.